kubernetes-sigs/descheduler/README.md

 * Integration with cluster autoscaler
 * Integration with metrics providers for obtaining real load metrics
 * Consideration of Kubernetes's scheduler's predicates

+## Note

+This project is under active development, and is not intended for production use.
+Any api could be changed any time with out any notice.
+That said, your feedback is very important and appreciated to make this project more stable and useful.